 The same effect is apparent with adjunct control.
 Example (31) below takes a PE sentence in which the subject of the supposed parenthetical controls into a before adjunct.
 Removal of the supposed parenthetical yields a bad result where PRO is left un-controlled:

-(31) \checkmark I know [which author you_k said's book looks good [before PRO_k going out to buy it]]
+- (31) I know [which author you_k said's book looked good [before PRO_k ordering it]] - → - I know [which author's book looked good [before PRO? ordering it]]